 About an hour east of Lexington Kentucky is the Red River Gorge area, where a limestone mine from the 1890’s was forgotten for 30 years.
 After flooding, the cave became abandoned, but now you have a chance to see it!
 With The Gorge Underground, you get the choice of a paddle board, kayak, or tour boat for your 1.5 mile expedition of this hidden mine.
-For us, we chose cave kayaking in Kentucky.
+For us, we chose cave kayaking Red River Gorge.

 This exploration spot is a part of the Red River Gorge in Slade, Kentucky.
 The attraction is part of the Thrillsville tourist spot, which is where you can check in, and sign your paperwork before heading off the kayak.

 Entrance to the cave is a couple miles down the road, therefore you drive yourself.
 Thrillsville also has an aerial obstacle course, but sadly it was closed the day we visited the area.